- Learn Linux

 Linux is an easy to use alternative to Windows or Mac OS X. It is developed by a large community providing a free and stable operating system with a huge choice of free applications.
 With many distributions providing updates every 6 months there are new applications and improvements all the time.
-If you want to upgrade to the latest version it's free and doesn't involve needing to buy a new PC.
+If you want to upgrade to the latest version it's free and doesn't involve having to buy a new PC.
 If you haven't yet tried Linux then I suggest you give it a go today.

-Unlike other operating systems that make you do thinks their way, Linux can be tailored to meet the requirements of the user.
+Unlike other operating systems that make you do things their way, Linux can be tailored to meet the requirements of the user.
 In this way the same Linux operating system can be configured to work on everything from a tiny embedded computer to many of the worlds fastest computers.
 A specific setup of Linux combined with bundled software is known as a distribution.
 The distributions can be created by a company, by a community or a combination of both.

 One of the most significant parts of the distribution (distro) is the choice of Desktop Environment.
 Different desktop environments look very different, are different to use and can have a significant impact on performance.
-The most popular desktop environments are KDE, Gnome and Xfce, an example of each of these is included below.
+The most popular desktop environments are KDE, Gnome and LXDE, an example of each of these is included below.

+The choice of distribution can be a personal thing and is often strongly defended by some.
 There are hundreds of different distributions; I have listed just a few of those which are suitable for use on a PC, depending upon your requirements.

 Redhat is a commercial distribution popular with companies using Linux in a server environment.
 The reason that many companies choose to use Redhat is that it is backed by a formal support structure.
 To use Redhat Linux you need to purchase a license from Redhat.